How to use Nginx reverse proxy virtual domain on Windows 10

 Note

-- You must use Nginx commands to start and stop Nginx, else you can’t to stop the Nginx.
-Unless to kill Nginx processes on Task Manager - Details of Windows, or to restart the Windows system.
+3. You must use Nginx commands to start and stop Nginx.
+Else you can’t stop the Nginx.
+Unless the Nginx process is killed in the task manager-Windows details or the Windows system is restarted.